aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/excel-themes-and-colors/_index.md

 keywords: JavaScript Create and Apply Color Schemes, JavaScript programmatically Create a Custom Color Scheme, programmatically how to Apply a Custom Color Scheme JavaScript, JavaScript how to Use Color Scheme in Excel
 ---

-## **How to Apply and Create Color Scheme in Excel**
+## **How to Apply and Create Color Schemes in Excel**
 Document themes make it easy to coordinate colors, fonts, and graphic formatting effects of Excel documents and update them quickly.
 Themes provide a unified look with named styles, graphical effects, and other objects used in a workbook.
 For example, the Accent1 style looks different in the Office and the Apex themes.
-Often, you apply a document theme and then amend it to how you want it.
+Often, you apply a document theme and then amend it to suit your needs.

 ### **How to Apply a Color Scheme in Excel**
 1. Open Excel and go to the "Page Layout" tab in the Excel ribbon.